Faculty on Leave of Absence, MFA in Creative Writing Program

 Residency Site: Plainfield VT

 Deborah Brevoort writes plays, musicals and operas.
 She is best known for The Women of Lockerbie, which won the Onassis international playwriting competition and the Kennedy Center Fund for New American plays award.
-Translated into ten languages, the play is regularly performed around the world.
+Translated into nine languages, the play is regularly performed around the world.
 Her other plays, which have been produced in regional theatres in the US and internationally, include Blue Moon Over Memphis (a Noh Drama about Elvis Presley), The Poetry of Pizza, The Blue-Sky Boys, The Comfort Team, The Velvet Weapon and My Lord What Night.
 She is a two-time winner of the Frederick Loewe award in musical theatre for King Island Christmas and Coyote Goes Salmon Fishing.
 Her operas include Embedded and Steal a Pencil for Me, both of which won the Frontiers competition at Ft.
 Worth Opera.
 Her work is published by Dramatists Play Service, Samuel French, Applause Books and No Passport Press.
-She’s an alumnus of New Dramatists, a board member for the National Theatre Conference and a cofounder of Theatre Without Borders, dedicated to international theatre exchange.
+She’s an alumnus of New Dramatists, a member of the National Theatre Conference and a cofounder of Theatre Without Borders, dedicated to international theatre exchange.
 She serves as a mentor to the Rainmaker Project in Kenya, which is dedicated to creating new musicals by Kenyan composers and writers.

 MFA in Playwriting, Brown University